COISPA/RoME/RoME/README.md

 COISPA Tecnologia & Ricerca, Stazione Sperimentale per lo Studio delle Risorse del Mare <!-- badges: start --> <!-- badges: end -->

-**RoME** package integrate a list of common quality checks on survey data.
+**RoME** package integrates a list of common quality checks on survey data.
 The main function *RoME()* calls all the functions built in the package in an ordered way to perform a complete quality check of TX data available.
 The order of the checks in *RoME* was implemented in a defined sequence to avoid cascade errors due to the correction of a previous error.
-The function does not correct the data it self, but it detects the errors, warning the user that there is the possibility of one or more errors, specifying the type of the error and easing the data correction.
+The function does not correct the data itself, but it detects the errors, warning the user that there is the possibility of one or more errors, specifying the type of the error and easing the data correction.
 RoME stops if an error occurs; then the user has to correct